carbon-language/carbon-lang/docs/project/evolution.md

 We use several tools to coordinate changes to Carbon:

 - **GitHub pull requests** contain the proposals and related discussion.
-  Resolved proposals wil be committed with the associated decision.
+  Resolved proposals will be committed with the associated decision.
 The pull request's description should link all related Discourse Forum topics and other references for easy browsing.
 - **Discourse Forum** topics will be used for the early idea discussion, any